Enevaldart/prettyjoy/README.md

-A template for you lady
+A template for your lady